theunicornguild/PopoTheWorkerDocs/12_labels/01_javascript_02_task_labels.md

 So far our tasks are sorted into today and future tasks.
 What if our monkey likes to structure his life into Personal and Work?
 Let's give him the option to do so with labels!

+Move the trello card "User can add optional labels to a task" to "`Doing`".

 Let's add labels to our default tasks in `TasksStore`:

 ```jsx